UPDATED JULY 2020

 7. They’re a legal requirement.

 If you are running a game of chance, you may need to apply for permits.
-If you apply for permits, it’s a legal requirement when applying, that you submit a copy of your T&Cs.
-To ensure you don’t delay your permit and the start of your competition, make sure your T&Cs are ready in advance.
+If you apply for permits, it’s a legal requirement when applying, that you submit a copy of your terms and conditions.
+To ensure you don’t delay your permit and the start of your competition, make sure your terms and conditions are ready in advance.

 8. You avoid the hefty costs for overseas winners.